STEALTHTEMP1/openwebui-installer/README.md

 Formerly **Open WebUI Installer**, this project is evolving into a **Universal Container App Store**.
 The goal is to provide a streamlined way to install and manage containerized applications—including Open WebUI—through a single interface.

-Currently the App Store is packaged only for **macOS**, with cross-platform support planned.
+Currently the CLI targets **macOS**.
+Support for Windows and Linux is scheduled for a future phase.

 ## 🎯 Quick Start (Docker)